 To anyone listening in the darkness, it would have sounded like a tyre tube that had just been pricked by a needle.
 The ecstatic hiss of air escaping from its confinement.
 However, it is her thoughts you should be listening to as you sit there comfortably in your seat.

 You see, she was contemplating murder.
-All the elements to this dangerous little game have already been assembled and set up.
+All the elements of this dangerous little game have already been assembled and set up.
 All she has to do is put them in motion.

 Start the game.